autopilotconsulting/postman_custom_dynamic_variables/README.md

 }
 ```

+I use this script in collections so they'll apply to all requests in that collection.

+## Contributing

 If anybody happens across this little repo, I hope you find this useful.
 Feel free to use it however you wish.
 Also, feel free to contribute to it if you'd like!

-I use this script in collections so they'll apply to all requests in that collection.